Resolution of Singularities of Arithmetical Threefolds II: Introduction.

-Since the class of quasi-excellent schemes is stable by morphisms of finite type, theorem \ref{mainthm} applies in particular to algebraic varieties and to arithmetical varieties over excellent Dedekind ring.
-Similarly, theorem \ref{mainthm} applies to formal completions of affine Noetherian schemes along quasi-excellent subschemes.
-An important application of theorem \ref{mainthm} is to constructing regular integral models of projective surfaces:
+{Since the class of quasi-excellent schemes is stable by morphisms of finite type, Theorem \ref{mainthm} applies in particular to algebraic varieties and to arithmetical varieties over excellent Dedekind rings.
+Another application of Theorem \ref{mainthm} concerns formal geometry.
+Indeed, Theorem \ref{mainthm} applies to reduced completions of affine Noetherian schemes along quasi-excellent subschemes (O.~Gabber \cite{ILO} p.~17, Theorem~9.2, see also C.~Rotthaus \cite{R} Theorem~3 in the semilocal case).}

 \begin{cor} Let ${\cal O}$ be an excellent Dedekind domain with quotient field $F$ and $\Sigma /F$ be a regular projective surface.
 There exists a proper and flat ${\cal O}$-scheme ${\cal X}$ with generic fiber ${\cal X}_F=\Sigma$ which is everywhere regular. \end{cor}